Michael4170/PVEF-Core/Mission-Making.md

 ## 9. First boot — the seven lines to read

 Run it in Workbench, then read the log from the top.
-PVEF is loud on purpose.
+PVEF is loud on purpose. **On a world built by copying from Arland, lines 1, 3 and 5 are the ones that catch what the copy brought with it.**

 1. **`Base inventory (N Conflict bases)`** — count them.
 Empty means the scan ran too early; raise `m_iStartupDelayMs`.
 2. **`Expected exactly 2 HQ bases … found N`** — anything but 2 means `m_bCanBeHQ` is true on an island base.
 Fix that before anything else; the engine will promote one to enemy HQ.
-3. **Untagged / duplicate profileId warnings** — every one is a base whose config will attach to the wrong place.
+3. **Untagged / duplicate profileId warnings** — every one is a base whose config will attach to the wrong place. **Duplicates are the classic copy-from-Arland fault.**
 4. **`hq_player` and `hq_opfor_anchor` in the inventory, at the coordinates you expect.** The inference reads faction to tell them apart.
 If your MOB shows up as `hq_opfor_anchor`, that is the tell — and it fails *quietly*, because both resolve to not-capturable and not-staging, so the round still boots.
 5. **Radio reachability report** — names any base that can never be brought into coverage by *any* sequence of captures, with the shortfall in metres and the nearest possible source.
 A base named here is unreachable for the whole round.
-Move it, raise a radio range, or place a relay between.
+Move it, raise a radio range, or place a relay between. **On a bigger map than Arland this is where 1000 m relay ranges show up as too short.**
 6. **Garrison association** — provenance per spawn point (`remnant` / `child` / `both` / `proximity`), and every unclaimed point named with coordinates and shortfall.
 7. **`AI ceiling: X -> 512`** — the read-back proving it took.

-Then check the world log for `World doesn't contain RadioManagerEntity`. **Check the play-session log, not just the editor log** — this one has a history of appearing at play time on a world that looked fine in the editor.
+Then check the world log for `World doesn't contain RadioManagerEntity`.
+On PVEF Arland this fires ~8 seconds before PVEF's startup block and is an **ordering artifact, not an absence** — the manager is present and radio works.
+Do not chase it.

 ### Testing discipline